microsoft/aerial_wildlife_detection/doc/install.md

 ### Create the settings.ini file

-Every instance running one of the services for AIde gets its required properties from a *.ini file.
+Every instance running one of the services for AIDE gets its required properties from a *.ini file.
 It is highly recommended to prepare a .ini file at the start of each project and to have a copy of the same file on all machines.
 **Important: NEVER, EVER make the configuration file accessible to the outside web.**